Creating Experiences Worldwide Intents Music Festival . Netherlands

 Please note the dates and deadlines below.

-• February 10: Application Deadline. $250 due at submission (full refund if student not accepted to the program.
-The $250 is Non-refundable if student is accepted to the program).
-An application can be started before February 10, but to be considered, $250 must be received by February 10th.
+• October 22: Application opens. $250 due at submission.
+Student receives full refund if not accepted to the program.
+The $250 is Non-refundable if student is accepted to the program.
+This is because of the cost to reserve housing.
+An application can be started anytime before the deadline; however, to be considered in the selection process, $250 must be received by December 1.

-• February 15: (90 days out from travel.
-90 days prior to departure students will be billed 25% of the program fee plus the EA administration fee)
+• February 28: (90 days out from travel.
+90 days before departure, students will be billed 25% of the program fee plus the EA administration fee)

 • March 1: Final list of participants on the program due to the Education Abroad Office.
-If the program is under-enrolled it will not run; committed students will be refunded 50% of the total deposit (The total deposit was $500 (Application ($250) + Confirmation ($250), thus, the refund (if the program does not run) would be $250.
+If the program is under-enrolled, it will not run; committed students will be refunded 50% of the total deposit (The total deposit was $500 (Application ($250) + Confirmation ($250).
+Thus, the refund (if the program does not run due to low enrollment) would be $250.

-• March 15: 60 days out from travel.
-89-30 days prior to departure students will be billed 50% of the EA Program Fee plus the EA Administration Fee if the student cancels or withdrawals from the class/program.
+• March 28: 60 days out from travel.
+89-30 days before departure, students will be billed 50% of the EA Program Fee plus the EA Administration Fee if the student cancels or withdraws from the class/program.

-• April 15: 30 days out from departure.
-Students will be billed 100% of the program fee plus the EA administration fee.
+• April 28: 30 days out from departure.
+Students will be billed 100% of the program fee plus the EA administration fee if the student cancels or withdraws from the class/program.

 As with any type of travel there is some financial risk due to voluntary or involuntary cancellations or withdraws.
 If a student withdraws from an EA Program after the due date for students' commitment forms and deposits it may not be possible to obtain a refund.
 Penn State (Global Programs or RPTM) cancels or suspends the program for unforeseeable circumstances, the department and university will make reasonable efforts to make alternative enrollment arrangements for the students, although, it may not take place during the current term.